Laurel Libby: COVID-19 response

 In December 2020, Libby published an opinion piece in the Lewiston Sun Journal opposing lockdowns in long-term care facilities during the COVID-19 pandemic in Maine.
 In January 2021, she was criticized along with another representative for wearing a "chin shield", rather than a face covering, while conducting business on the Maine State House property, where CDC-approved face coverings were mandatory COVID-19 precautions.
 The criticism prompted House leaders to clarify and reiterate which face coverings were acceptable for conducting State House duties.
 While most meetings and committee hearings of the 130th Maine legislature were held remotely during the pandemic, Libby participated from her seat on the House floor.

 In August 2021, Libby spoke at an Augusta, Maine, rally opposing a new statewide COVID-19 vaccination requirement for Maine healthcare employees, declaring "To be clear, this is war!".
 She encouraged healthcare employees to walk away from their jobs rather than become vaccinated.

+Lead Maine

+In November 2025, Libby created Lead Maine, a new political action committee focused on electing conservative Republicans in the state.
+She also created a federal super PAC, the Lead Maine Committee, in partnership with Sentinel Action Fund.
+Lead Maine officially launched in Lewiston, Maine in January 2026, when Libby also debuted her new podcast, “Speak Up with Laurel Libby."
+She is the executive director of Lead Maine, saying it was founded because "too many Mainers feel ignored, sidelined, or intimidated into silence."

+In June 2026, Lead Maine petitioned the Maine Department of Health and Human Services in a bid to require new rules in the MaineCare program.
+The petition proposes new anti-fraud rules that the PAC says would strengthen oversight of MaineCare providers and taxpayer dollars.